MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimizing_texture_rendering/index.md

 ```

 > [!NOTE]
 > The *Sprite.cs* class file is placed in the *MonoGame/Graphics* directory and the class uses the `MonoGame.Graphics` namespace to keep rendering-related classes organized together.
-As we add more functionality to the library, we'll continue to use directories and namespaces to maintain a clean structure.
+As we add more functionality to the library, we will continue to use directories and namespaces to maintain a clean structure.

 ### Properties